Horseback Riders Embark on a Journey to Well-Being

 (Emmy)

-Unique experiences that promote well-being
+Unique experiences that contribute to well-being

 "You can even get close to the animals."